leytonkm/alpha250-custom-driver/README.md

 To demonstrate the system’s capabilities, I performed a **complete cesium spectroscopy** experiment using only the ALPHA15 board, a Koheron amplifier, and a PID controller for temperature stabilization.

-This experiment provides concrete validation that the full acquisition pipeline operates reliably in a lab environment.
+This experiment provides validation that the full acquisition pipeline operates reliably in a lab environment.
 The FPGA hardware generates **precision voltage ramps**, **real-time trigger logic** consistently detects events, and the DMA and driver infrastructure sustain **high-speed data transfer**.
 Data is acquired and visualized live with zero missed triggers or dropped samples.

 > Here is a view of the PyQt app with the trigger enabled: